 The definition of available funds, however, does not address that class of benefits, the entitlement to which does not arise until after the retention of counsel.
 These benefits do not constitute compensation "not disputed to be owed" prior to the retention of counsel.
 For example, let us assume that at the time of counsel's retention on an accepted claim, claimant was still in the period of recovery, and was receiving TTD benefits.
 Let us further assume that at some point in time after counsel's retention, claimant's treating physician declared claimant to be medically stable and awarded claimant an impairment rating.
 Finally, let us assume that this impairment rating was promptly paid by surety, without dispute.
-In this hypothetical, the PPI award, though not disputed by surety, was also not disputed to be owed prior to the retention of counsel.
-Since the entitlement to the PPI award was not ascertained until after counsel's retention, it would be impossible for surety to acknowledge responsibility for the payment of this benefit prior to the retention of counsel.
+In this hypothetical, the PPI award, though not disputed by surety, was also not disputed to be owed prior to the retention of counsel's retention, it would be impossible for surety to acknowledge responsibility for the payment of this benefit prior to the retention of counsel.
 Technically, then, such a fund of money constitutes